Srijan-Baniyal/Srijan-Baniyal/README.md

 ## Currently

- 1. Working on My First "Project" ..
-Click on this Link to Check it out ... https://github.com/Srijan-Baniyal/Project-1 .
+ 1. Working on My First "Project"...

  2. Learning more about Frame Works like Strapi , JavaScript libraries , Next.js to increase my knowledge on how web works and how can I make a web more better place .